gjabdelnoor/opencode-mcp-gateway-cloudflare-desktop/README.md

 It will reject:

 - anything not currently exposed by OpenCode
-- the two known-bad blocked models:
+- I may have hardcoded it to reject the two known-bad models on my minimax plan... oops:
   - `minimax-coding-plan/MiniMax-M2.5-highspeed`
   - `minimax-coding-plan/MiniMax-M2.7-highspeed`